Best practices for your MMS texting campaign

 Before starting

 Check to ensure that you have submitted your sample image to your use case!
-Until that is completed, you will be unable to add gifs or images to your campaign.
+Until that is completed, you will be unable to add gifs, images, or videos to your campaign.

 Including a link in your initial message will dramatically increase the risk that a carrier marks your text as spam and fails to deliver it to your contact.
 Once a recipient responds, sending them a link is safer -- for example, your initial message could invite a volunteer to an event.
 If they respond that they are interested, you can include a link to an RSVP form in a subsequent message.

 NOTE - If you have to include a link in your messages (in initial messages or replies,) do not use a link-shortening service like bit.ly.
-Bit.ly and similar links carry a very high risk of being marked as spam.
+Bit.ly and similar links carry a very high risk of being marked as spam as bad actors use them maliciously.
 Use a secure link that uses https:// instead of http://, and include that prefix in your script.
 The best link is a shortened, secure URL for your domain name.

 Our texting partners recommended avoiding the following link shorteners entirely: